loftwah/blog/src/content/blog/spotify-streaming-application.md

 </icecast>
 ```

-This file sets the streaming limit, authentication, and mount point, which is accessible to OnSIP.
+The public mount point lets the VoIP system access the stream, delivering Spotify’s music directly to callers.

 ---

 ## Monitoring and Alerts

-For real-time monitoring, setting up health checks and alerts on both Icecast and Mopidy is crucial, especially as streaming services demand high availability.
-Here’s how I plan to implement monitoring in the next phases of this setup:
+For high availability, I integrated health checks and alerting into the system’s configuration.
+Here’s what’s in place:

-1. **Health Checks**: Basic health checks on ports `8000` (Icecast) and `6680` (Mopidy) will confirm the availability of each service.
+1. **Health Checks**: Regular checks on ports `8000` (Icecast) and `6680` (Mopidy) to confirm service availability.
-   - For Docker Compose, we can use the following YAML configuration:
+   - With Docker Compose, here’s a sample configuration:
      ```yaml
      healthcheck:
        test: ["CMD-SHELL", "nc -z localhost 8000 && nc -z localhost 6680"]